 “Expanding E-Rate funds to support internet connectivity on school buses will improve educational access for students—especially in rural areas,” said Keith Krueger, CEO of CosN on May 25.
 “In fact, the U.S. Department of Education found that 80 percent of eighth graders use a computer at home for schoolwork on a weekday.
 This puts students without home internet access at a significant disadvantage.
 As some districts have already demonstrated, equipping buses with Wi-Fi will recapture lost learning time spent traveling to and from school.”

-Michael Flood, vice president of strategy for school Wi-Fi software provider Kajeet and a CoSN member, told School Transportation News that S. 2958 could influence the five-member, Republican-led FCC board to reverse its decision to not include school buses with school buildings and libraries as eligible projects as early as next month, when it releases its draft proposal for the coming fiscal year.
+Michael Flood, VP of growth for school Wi-Fi software provider Kajeet and a CoSN member, told School Transportation News that S. 2958 could influence the five-member, Republican-led FCC board to reverse its decision to not include school buses with school buildings and libraries as eligible projects as early as next month, when it releases its draft proposal for the coming fiscal year.

 Flood said if the FCC again decides not to make school buses eligible, it could force the Senate to act, due to the bill’s bipartisan support.